yaul-org/libyaul/README.md

 Follow the directions below to setup access to the Arch Linux package repository, or build the [packages][6] yourself.

-1. As `root`, open `/etc/pacman.conf` and at the end of the file, add:
+1. As `root`, open `/etc/pacman.conf` and at the end of the file, add the
+   following:

        [yaul-packages]
        SigLevel = Optional TrustAll
        Server = http://packages.yaul.org/repo/x86_64

-2. Sync and refresh the databases:
+2. Sync and refresh the databases.

        pacman -Sy